jts272/pp1-happy-bees-cafe/README.md

 ### Menu page:
 - Menus
   - Meals and pricing are displayed clearly and unambiguously.
+  - The Menus are split up to reflect the paper menus available from the cafe.
+They are styled to resemble chalkboards hanging from the wall in CSS.
+  - The menu boards are flexible items that will wrap to fit the user's screen whilst retaining the integrity of the content.

 ### Gallery page:
 - Image Gallery
   - A responsive image gallery shows the user the variety and quality of the food, as well as the seating environment.
+  - A 2 column layout for mobile and an interactive 4 column layout for desktop.
+Desktop gallery styled in CSS to resemble picture frames.
+On hover, the picture rises with a shadow effect to simulate taking a photo frame off the wall.

 ### Order page:
 - Order Form
   - This form gives the user a way to interact in placing a custom order.
 Wether for a workplace lunch or a fully catered event, the customer can send their request to be prepared.
+  - Responsive and retains high contrast regardless of layout.
+  - Certain elements are required for the form to complete.
+  - Sends user to Thank You Page upon sucessful completion.

+### Thank You Page:
+- Thank You Message
+  - Informs the user that their form has sucessfully completed and thanks them for their input.
+  - There is no back end set up in this application for the form, so the user is informed that their order cannot be fulfilled at the moment so invites them to come to the cafe instead.

+### 404 Page:
+- Guide to Homepage
+  - A simple page that informs the user of the 404 error in a friendly manner.
+  - A picture of a bee on a sunflower creates a positive vibe and keeps emotional reaction positive in spite of error.
+  - A clear offer to navigate back to the homepage.

 ---